 To the naked eye, backlight bleed (the visibility of the LED backlights which illuminate the LCD panel) is minimal, though as is typical for IPS LCD displays, black tones are never truly black.
 You’d need a VA panel to get inkier blacks, but VA panels have their own image quality compromises which make them unsuitable for really demanding content creation work.

 However, while the CP3271K looks great to the naked eye, you really need a more objective 'eye' to properly judge a monitor’s display characteristics.
-That’s where a monitor calibrator comes in, as these clever little devices can precisely assess a monitor’s color accuracy, brightness, contrast and much more.
-We broke out our trusty DataColor SpyderX Elite colorimeter to verify Acer’s image quality claims.
+That’s where one of the best monitor calibrator tools (opens in new tab) comes in, as these clever little devices can precisely assess a monitor’s color accuracy, brightness, contrast and much more.
+We broke out our trusty DataColor SpyderX Elite (opens in new tab) colorimeter to verify Acer’s image quality claims.

 Firstly we checked the out-of-the-box color accuracy in the monitor’s various pre-set color modes.
 Remember, Acer claims a Delta-E of less than 1.
 Our best result was 1.04, with the monitor set to Standard mode.
 This got slightly worse in sRGB and P3 modes, with Delta-E results of 1.38 and 1.4 respectively.
 Unusually, we weren’t able to improve on these results after calibration, achieving a calibrated Delta-E of 1.07.